TashinParvez/Smart-Cricket-Stadium/README.md

 ##  Features
 - **Automate pitch covering**

     We detect rain using rain sensors.
 When rain is detected, our system provides a 5-second warning and activates our covering system.

 - **Automated Boundary Line fixing**

     First We detect whether the boundary line moved from its actual place or not then our system runs 2 DC motors to fix that system.

 - **Power Play Player Count**
+    Our system can count the player under 30 yards which helps umpire the run a game perfectly.

 - **Maximum Sunlight absolve system**

     LDR sensor tracks the sun, aligning solar-covered roofs for optimal power.

 - **Automated Light Brightness Increase And Decrease**

     Using LDR sensors we measure sunlight depending on our system increases and decreases the power of stadium lights.

 ##  IMPLEMENTATION